 I have now graduated from University College London and work in Fine Art Logistics.”
 Ruby, University College London

+“It’s a home, a place to study, a place to make friends, a place to relax and a place to grow.
 Ashwell has been the highlight of my 2 years of study.
-It's has truly managed to fulfil the idea of family, whilst i was away from my biological one.
-Made friends with people from all over the world, most of which I am still in contact with today.
-Learnt about different cultures, travelled to countries through activities they organize, further developed my values, received formation, grew stronger, and finally returned back home to my country as a better package to what I previously was. "
+It has truly managed to fulfil the idea of family, whilst I was away from my biological one.
+I made friends with people from all over the world, most of whom I am still in contact with today.
+I learnt about different cultures, developed my values, grew stronger and I returned back to my country as a better person that I previously was.”
+Claudia, Central St Martins

 "Living in Ashwell House has taught me the importance of balancing my studies at QML and my social life.
 There is a strong study atmosphere in Ashwell but there is also a friendly and social connection between the residents.
 I have also benefited from being a resident in Ashwell because of the diversity of the residents.
 I have been able to meet and make friends from other countries and backgrounds.
 I may not have had this opportunity if I lived in halls or a flat."
 Eloise, Queen Mary's University